gbenson/i8c/README.rst

 The easiest way to install I8C and I8X is to use pip::

-  pip install --user i8c
+  pip install -U --user i8c

 or::

-  sudo pip install i8c
+  sudo pip install -U i8c

 Either of those commands will install both I8C and I8X.
 If you don’t have pip please refer to `installing pip`_.
 Hint: try one of these